Public Health Interests

 A major goal of my research program is to obtain creative insights that advance knowledge in the field of Immune-Metabolic interactions that drive adiposity and age-related chronic diseases.
 Our studies focus on understanding the mechanisms and consequences of aberrant immune-cell activation in adipose tissue microenvironment and age-related ectopic adipocyte development in lymphoid microenvironment like thymus and bone marrow.
 This Laboratory utilizes basic cellular and molecular tools, genetic manipulations including reporter and Cre/Lox mouse models to understand patho-physiology of obesity and aging.
-In addition, clinical studies are evaluating the impact of caloric excess and caloric restriction on mechanism that impact immune system.
+In addition, clinical studies are evaluating the impact of caloric excess and caloric restriction on mechanism that impact inflammation and immune system.
 The long-term goal of our research is to understand the mechanisms of immune-metabolic crosstalk and to help develop novel approaches to regulate the aberrant immune cell activation as means to enhance healthspan.

 Extensive Research Description

 The NIH funded projects in the laboratory are –